Brian Blessed on Who Do You Think You Are?: Everything you need to know

-As he sets out on his journey to research his family tree, actor Brian Blessed says he’s not interested in finding royal connections.
-“I’m looking for humanity!” booms Brian.
+As he sets out on his journey to research his family tree, actor Brian Blessed says he’s not interested in finding royal ancestry.
+“I’m looking for humanity!” booms Brian at the start of his episode of Who Do You Think You Are?
 He’s not disappointed.
-As his research unfolds, Brian finds the story of a life lived to the full in the case of his great-grandfather, workhouse orphan Jabez Blessed.
+As his research unfolds, Brian finds the story of a life lived to the full in the case of his great grandfather, workhouse orphan Jabez Blessed.

 First though, Brian focuses on a generation further back.
 Barnabas Blessed was a bookbinder and stationer who had premises in Bull Inn Court, just off The Strand.
 This was a time when books were sold unbound, and the location was handily close both to the publishing industry and well-to-do customers.